AKloc/BookNotes/Professional/Better Allies.md

 	- Technical jargon:
 		- "master / slave" -> "primary / replica"
 		- "whitelist / blacklist" -> "safelist / blocklist"
-- There's an interesting dynamic I wish the book got into - how do I ask someone from an under-represented group how I can get better?
-Is it potentially offensive to
+- There's an interesting dynamic I wish the book got into - how do I ask someone from an under-represented group how I can improve as a white male?

 **What can I do with this?**
 - Write a plugin for chat / email / etc that looks for bad terms (like the above) and offers replacements?